What Type of Barcode Do I Need?

 Whether you are selling toasters, CD's, clothing, newspapers, auto accessories, pharmaceuticals, food, alcohol, or anything else you can think of, you need to put the standard 12-digit UPC-A barcode on your product.
 The great news is that once you have a UPC barcode on your product, you can sell your product in any store around the world.

-For those of you who do not live in the U.S. or Canada and want to know the answer to the question, “What type of Barcode do I need?” please see my blog: “What is an EAN barcode?”
+For those of you who do not live in the U.S. or Canada and want to know the answer to the question, "What type of Barcode do I need?" please see my blog: https://buyabarcode.com/blog/what-is-an-ean-barcode.
 Be sure to check out my future blogs to answer any other questions you may have.

 Hope your day is prosperous and Happy Barcoding!